 Try also … #

 Not specifically mentioned in any of the chapters.

 Online applications #

-At some point: online form into which you can upload data and get the scattergram for the data and correlation coefficients with the confidence interval around that observed value.
+At some point I hope to add another shiny app into which you can upload data and get the scattergram for the data and correlation coefficients with the confidence interval around that observed value.

 Tweaked to add link to shiny app 27.xi.23.